 Various factors will determine how big your Dachshund will be when it’s fully grown.

 While the above growth charts provide a reliable estimation of how big your Doxie puppy will be, various other factors can influence the size of your dog.

 The biggest one is your dog’s genetics, with the size of the parent dogs having a big part to play in how large or small your pup will ultimately be.

 1. How to measure the height and weight of your Doxie?

 It’s pretty easy to measure the weight of your Dachshund.
 Small Doxie puppies can just be placed on a baby scale or bathroom scale to accurately get their weight.

 Most vets have a pet scale and will measure your dog when you go in for checkups.

-If you want to weigh your Doxie dog at home and can’t keep your puppy still, a simple solution is to weigh yourself without your dog first and then get on the scale holding your dog.
+If you want to weigh your dog at home and can’t keep your puppy still, a simple solution is to weigh yourself without your dog first and then get on the scale holding him.

-The difference in weights would be the weight of your puppy.
+The difference in weight would be the weight of your puppy.

-To measure the height of your Dachshund, measure your dog with a tape measure when he is standing.
+To measure the height of your Doxie, measure your dog with a tape measure when he is standing.